 The meaning behind the "entourage effect" is all about if a plant (hemp) still has all of its compounds intact and were not separated in any way.
 Intact, and not separated, these compounds help to maximize how effective and beneficial CBD can be.
 The entourage effect is felt once someone consumes a CBD product, while the benefits can range depending on the type of CBD you're ingesting.
 If the product is full-spectrum, the user will feel the full effect of the entourage effect.
 Broad-spectrum CBD is all in all the same as full-spectrum without any THC present, nearly reaching the full entourage effect.
 This leaves isolate CBD last in line since there is only one compound, CBD.
 To summarize, "the more [compounds] the merrier"!

 People respond better to products that contain multiple cannabinoids as opposed to single isolated cannabinoids.
 This goes hand in hand with cannabinoids found in nature through natural plants versus those produced synthetically in a lab.

 Remember, "whole plant or full plant" (Broad Spectrum, Full Spectrum) extract contains all of the beneficial terpenes, fatty acids, and other phytocannabinoids naturally found in the hemp plant in addition to CBD.

-Broad Spectrum CBD is optimal for athletes, people who are sensitive to THC, people who live in states with strict THC laws and people who don't want to risk experiencing any psychoactive effects or failing a drug test.
-It is also regarded to be the better therapeutic than the isolate CBD.
+Broad Spectrum CBD is optimal for athletes, people who are sensitive to THC, people who live in states with strict THC laws, and people who don't want to risk experiencing any psychoactive effects or failing a drug test.
+It also renders a better outcome than using isolate CBD.